MarcosBrendonDePaula/Oxygen_Not_Included_Multiplayer/README.md

 ## What's Planned

 - World state synchronization
-- Seamless mid-game hosting (start multiplayer at any point during gameplay)
+- Seamless mid-game hosting (start and stop multiplayer at any point during gameplay)
 - Menu and UI synchronization
 - Additional features to be announced